GoogleCloudPlatform/gcsfuse/docs/playbook.md

 The error comes when bucket is already mounted in a folder and we try to mount it again in the same folder without un-mounting it.
 Fix it to first umount and then remount.
 Command for un-mounting - sudo umount mounted-dir-name

+### Mount failed with error: Current requires cgo or $USER set in environment
+We see this error when gcsfuse is mounted without --foreground flag and gcsfuse package is compiled with CGO_ENABLED=0 (go env variable).

+We found this error while mounting gcsfuse through source on debian 11 machine.
+CGO_ENABLED environment variable was false at that machine.
+To fix this, build the gcsfuse package by enabling CGO_ENABLED flag and then mount back.

+Command to enable the flag:
+(a) Check the current value of CGO_ENABLED - using "go env" command.
+(b) If it is unset, set this using - "export CGO_ENABLED=1" command.

+Refer to know more about CGO: https://www.golinuxcloud.com/cgo-tutorial/

 ## Serving
 Once the mounting is successful, there are other issues which may crop up during the serving phase and this section discusses some of those and their possible remedies.